tztsai/ruminer.app/src/pages/terms.md

 - You must be at least thirteen years old.
 - You may no longer use the Service if the operator tells you that you may not.
-- You must follow Acceptable Use and Content Standards.
+- You must follow our Acceptable Use and Content Standards.
+There is a zero-tolerance policy for objectionable content and abusive users.

 ### Acceptable Use